 Orders have been issued changing the name of Aue, a station on the San Antonio & Aransas Pass Railroad, to Leon Springs.

-The Aztec Theatre opened promising “a totally new form of entertainment.”
+The Aztec Theatre opened promising “a surprisingly different entertainment.”

 After being in storage for many years, the doors to the Veramendi Palace (right) were donated to the Alamo Museum today by John James.
 Mr. James, along with the late Capt.
 F. F. Collins, has owned the doors since the old palace was razed about 15 years ago.
 The doors are made of hand-carved cedar and are so heavy that it takes six men to lift one.